JacobPaxton/data_science_notes/notes_v3.md

 This is the rebel approach to data; not downloading it or registering for APIs.
 Three main methods: pd.read_html, requests/beautifulsoup, selenium/beautifulsoup
 - pd.read_html should be used to read HTML tables into dataframes
-- requests should be used to scrape pages that don't use Javascript
+- requests should be used to pull specific files like images, video, etc
-- selenium should be used to scrape pages that use Javascript I should use different examples for each, and incorporate REGEX usage.
+- selenium should be used to capture full page content
-The end state of all methods should be an initial dataframe pre-editing.
+- beautifulsoup will parse HTML soup from requests, selenium, or otherwise Draft an entity-relationship diagram first if crawling pages; save to dataframe
 ```

 --------------------------------------------------------------------------------